espocrm/documentation/docs/administration/fields.md

 Parameters:

 * Link – defines where the field will be taken from.
-* Field – a field of a related record.
+* Field – a field of a related record;
+* Relate on Import – when importing, it will automatically relate a record with a matching foreign record.

 ## Email